tgies/client-certificate-auth/README.md

 synopsis
 --------

-client-certificate-auth provides HTTP middleware for Node.js (in particular Connect/Express) to require that a valid, verifiable client SSL certificate is provided, and passes information about that certificate to a callback which must return `true` for the request to proceed; otherwise, the client is considered unauthorized and the request is aborted.
+client-certificate-auth-v2 provides HTTP middleware for Node.js (in particular Connect/Express) to require that a valid, verifiable client SSL certificate is provided, and passes information about that certificate to a callback which must return `true` for the request to proceed; otherwise, the client is considered unauthorized and the request is aborted.

 usage
 -----

 The https server must be set up to request a client certificate and validate it against an issuer/CA certificate.
 What follows is a typical example using [Express](http://expressjs.com):